Chase-William/.Docs/.docs/DotDocs/Core/BuildManager.md

 ### Implemented Interfaces:

+- <code title="Provides a mechanism for releasing unmanaged resources.">IDisposable</code>

-- IDisposableThe main class for using DotDoc's services.
+The main class for using DotDoc's services.

 ## *public* Properties: